Saviour1001/docs/Articles/how_to_use_bitcoin_core_onion_service.md

 ## Resources

-These are the resources which acted as a source for this documents, you can use them for further digging and studying more.
+These are the resources which acted as a source for this guide, you can use them for further digging and studying more.

 - [Tor.md](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md)
 - [Bitcoin Core 0.21 Testing Guide](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/0.21-Release-Candidate-Testing-Guide)